29 Southwestern Decorating Ideas for 2025

 Image courtesy of The Joshua Tree House

 The best of the genre stems from nature, both in materials and spirit.
 It may reflect the rugged frontier landscapes or the nature of vast skies, brilliant sunsets, and violent storms.
-It also speaks to the majesty of towering mountains and crashing waves or the appeal of flowing streams, colorful land formations, and wildlife.
+It also speaks to the majesty of towering mountains and crashing waves, as well as the appeal of flowing streams, colorful land formations, and wildlife.

-This diversity of natural resources also translates into a cultural cornucopia, with a one-style-cannot-contain-it-all philosophy that embraces it all.
-Western and Southwestern décor does not hesitate to mix materials: It stems from a history of using what was available.
+This diversity of natural resources also translates into a cultural cornucopia, with a ‘one style cannot contain it all’ philosophy that embraces it all.
+Western and Southwestern décor does not hesitate to mix materials, stemming from a history of using what was available.
 It seems appropriate, and it makes sense.

 Go ahead and hang a chandelier of blackened iron dripping with polished crystals, or opt for rusted metal forged into contemporary shapes for wall sconces.
 Wrap a rustic beam with unadorned bulbs strung from exposed wiring for a modern twist on what could have been a “frontier” solution.